Massachusetts Department of Elementary and Secondary Education (DESE)

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-If you have questions about the Teacher of the Year Program, please email the Educator Recognition mailbox at email@example.com.
+For questions about the Teacher of the Year Program, please email the Educator Recognition mailbox at email@example.com.

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi